idrios/android-privacy-policy/README.md

 # Summary
 Seriously, I don't collect any information.
 Both of these apps are really dumb and I just made them for fun.

+# Unintentional Appeal To Children Clause
+I have marked both of these apps as not appealing to children under the age of 13.
+This is because neither of these apps appeal to anyone.